Check out all our fave kid-friendly restaurants and cafés in Singapore with playgrounds, kids’ activities and healthy kids’ menus!

 The Coastal Settlement: kid-friendly restaurant with playground

 If you’re looking to get away from the hustle and bustle of life in Singapore, look no further than The Coastal Settlement.
 Lending a rustic charm to this cavernous restaurant is the old-world memorabilia, the background melodies and the low-hanging chandeliers.
-But it’s not all about the looks – their menu is stuffed with finger-licking, tummy-rubbing delicious food plus they have a small retro-style playground outside for the youngsters!
+But it’s not all about the looks – their menu is stuffed with finger-licking food, plus they have a small retro-style playground with swings outside for the youngsters!
 Just be sure to get there very early (service can get patchy if they’re slammed)!
-Book here now
+Book here now.

 Read More: Ultimate Brunch Guide: Kid-Friendly Restaurants and more